glovooker/Gabriel-Lobo-Portfolio/content/portfolio/item-4/index.md

 ---
 id: 4
-image: './image.jpg'
+image: "./image.jpg"
-title: "Angular + Ionic "
+title: "How Not to Fall In Love"
-category: "Angular.js"
+category: "Writing"
 ---